-“Vishnu had come to a life that was profoundly happy, and it influenced him just as profoundly.
+“Vishnu had come to have a life that was profoundly happy, and it influenced him profoundly.
 It was a simple life.
 There was no greed among the people he lived with.
 There was also no want.
 The connection, in his mind, was at least partly true, and possibly entirely true.
 Where there is no greed, want has a hard time establishing itself.

 “There was a girl …”

 “Yes, really.
 In this lifetime, Vishnu fell in love with a girl who was beautiful, but she was also wise and had unmatched good character.
 I can see the imagine of that young woman so fully, with her posture erect, full of easy confidence, walking toward the man who loved her, across the hilly meadows.

 “And no matter what he did, what lifetimes he lived, he was always able refer to that image, to his love for her, and the love she gave him.
 That love was an ideal, something that he always wished he could achieve.
 It was the source of profound motivation.”